lohbe/pg-madlib/README.md

 ## Deployment

+To save a copy of the resulting image as a tar archive, use [`docker save`](https://docs.docker.com/engine/reference/commandline/save/).
 This image has yet to be tested in Production environments - use at your own risk.

 ## Tested With